tamaramitai/herukoTest/README.md

-To create a simple bottle + python project from scratch:
+To create a simple bottle + heroku project from scratch:

 * `git init`
 * `pip install bottle`